ServiceNow plugin

 Monitor the Incidents and Change Requests from your ServiceNow environment.

-How to add the ServiceNow plugin
+How to add a ServiceNow data source

 Prerequisites for the ServiceNow account